 The Career Information Center is provided by Placement Services in Room 6 Student Services Building, 353-6474.
 The Center offers an extensive collection which includes: MSU curriculum information, occupational materials, guides to graduate schools, advice on planning a career or a job campaign and directories of employers in many fields.
+Both individual career advising with a professional staff member and a computer aided career-planning program are available.
 Placement Services also sponsors career information programs for campus clubs and special groups.
 The Minority Careers Program and the Career Challenges & Women Conference are two examples.